tarantool-php/client/README.md

 }
 $stmt->close();

 // Note the SEQSCAN keyword in the query.
-It is mandatory as of Tarantool 2.11.
+It is available as of Tarantool 2.11.
 // If you are using an older version of Tarantool, omit this keyword.
 $result = $client->executeQuery('SELECT COUNT("id") AS "cnt" FROM SEQSCAN users');